intel/intel-extension-for-pytorch/docs/tutorials/llm.rst

 \* For Falcon models from remote hub, we need to modify the config.json to use the modeling_falcon.py in transformers.
 Therefore, in the following scripts, we need to pass an extra configuration file like "--config-file=model_config/tiiuae_falcon-40b_config.json".
 This is optional for FP32/BF16 but needed for quantizations.

-\*\* For GPT-NEOX/FALCON/OPT models, the accuracy recipes of static quantization INT8 are not ready thus they will be skipped in our coverage.
+\*\* For GPT-NEOX/FALCON/OPT models, the accuracy recipes of static quantization INT8 are not ready, thus, they will be skipped in our coverage.

 *Note*: The above verified models (including other models in the same model family, like "codellama/CodeLlama-7b-hf" from LLAMA family) are well supported with all optimizations like indirect access KV cache, fused ROPE, and prepacked TPP Linear (fp32/bf16).
 For other LLM model families, we are working in progress to cover those optimizations, which will expand the model list above.